 Now don’t get me wrong, I’m delighted that I’m able to find anywhere at all in South America that will accommodate my cruelty-free diet, but my little animal-loving heart bursts with pleasure when I come across an establishment that is deliberately set up for vegans and vegetarians.
 Throw in hipster-style exposed brick work and some overgrown ivy and I’ll never leave.

 My usual vegan city posts outline a list of about 5 or 6 restaurants to visit whilst travelling the area.
-This is the first time I’m only going to talk about one.
+I’ll do the same here but I’d like to focus on one to begin with.
 In my opinion, it’s the only one you really need to know about.

 Conveniently listed in the Historical Centre area, we took a gamble and made the short journey across the square, hoping that the restaurant would be open, despite the festivities.
 They weren’t.